CemMusluoglu/DTROcodes/README.md

 # *Example_DTRO*

 The folder *Example_DTRO* contains the implementations to run the TI-DTRO algorithm.

-    'create_data.m': Functions to create synthetic signals following the models described in [1].
+* `create_data.m`: Functions to create synthetic signals following the models described in [1].
-    'make_sym.m': Function to force a matrix to be symmetric.
+* `make_sym.m`: Function to force a matrix to be symmetric.
-    'trace_ratio.m': Function to solve the TRO problem in a centralized way.
-Results used as ground truth.
+* `trace_ratio.m`: Function to solve the TRO problem in a centralized way.
+Results are used as ground truth.
-    'ti_dtro.m': Function implementing the TI-DTRO algorithm. *Note: This algorithm works for any connected graph, including trees and fully-connected networks.*
+* `ti_dtro.m`: Function implementing the TI-DTRO algorithm. *Note: This algorithm works for any connected graph, including trees and fully-connected networks.*
-    'example_run.m': Script to run the TI-DTRO algorithm.
+* `example_run.m`: Script to run the TI-DTRO algorithm.
 Plots the MSE.

 **EXTERNAL DEPENDENCIES**:
-dijkstra.m : Joseph Kirk (2020).
+`dijkstra.m` : Joseph Kirk (2020).
 Dijkstra's Shortest Path Algorithm
 https://www.mathworks.com/matlabcentral/fileexchange/20025-dijkstra-s-minimum-cost-path-algorithm?s_tid=prof_contriblnk,
 MATLAB Central File Exchange.